serikshaikamalov/firebase-auth-setup/README.md

-# Sigin with Firebase Authentication
+# Sign-in with Firebase Authentication

-You can use this library to integrate with Firebase on your React app.
+You can use this library to easily integrate with Firebase Authorization for your React app.

 # How to use